krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 py-spy dump --pid <pid>
 ```

-The result came back and looked like this:
+In my case, the result looked like this:

 ```bash
   %Own   %Total  OwnTime  TotalTime  Function (filename)